MohdAmir15/myFYP/README.md

 This is my FYP project of Customer Segmentations Using CLustering Technique(K-Means) to improve CRM for the business analytics.
-Im using Jupyter Notebook for dataset cleaning, Python for the backend and streamlit for frontend dashboard.
+I used Jupyter Notebook for dataset cleaning, Python for the backend and streamlit for frontend dashboard.